lasandrall/HIP/README.txt

 - copy
 - math
 - time
+- joblib
+- matplotlib
+- scipy

 Please ensure these modules are downloaded and available for use.

-2. Please run HIP_examples.py for examples.
+2. Please see HIP_examples.py for examples.
 The results files can be read through R using the following commands:

 library(reticulate) 	# Needed to call the py_load_object function.
 result <- py_load_object("path/filename.txt") 	#replace "path" and "filename" with the actual path and file name.